EthixLucifer/may-interview-coder-withoupaywall-opensource/README.md

 2. **Capturing Problems**
    - Use global shortcut [Control or Cmd + H] to take screenshots
    - Screenshots are automatically added to the queue
+   - Add supplementary text context in the text input field (new!)
    - If needed, remove the last screenshot with [Control or Cmd + L]

 3. **Processing**
-   - Press [Control or Cmd + Enter] to analyze the screenshots
+   - Press [Control or Cmd + Enter] to analyze the screenshots and text input
    - AI extracts problem requirements or MCQ questions from the screenshots
+   - Any additional text context is incorporated into the analysis
    - The model generates solutions or answers based on the extracted information
    - All analysis is done using your personal API key